-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
+• upport.
+Based on an assessment process and/or other factors, participants are t are limits on the maximum dollar amount of waiver services.
+Furnish the information speci fied above.
 Other Type of Limit.
-The state employs another type of limit.
-Describe the limit and furnish the information specified above.
+The sta ate employs another type of limit. · · a the information specified above.